thephpleague/uri-src/docs/components/7.0/modifiers.md

 All modifiers first argument is the URI on which to operate on.

-- if that URI is a PSR-7 implementing object, then the result will be of the same instance as the submitted class.
+- if that URI is a PSR-7 implementing object, then the result will be a PSR-7 implementing object.
 - Otherwise, a `League\Uri\Uri` instance will be returned.

 Under the hood the `UriModifier` class uses the [URI components objects](/components/7.0/)